AnthonyGaelMayol/learning_js_from_mdn/README.md

-Learnig abput js like a champ :-)
+Learning about js like a champ :-)